KruZira/Cool-Background/README.md

 # Cool Background

-These are some of my favourites images for web Designs Download the perfect developer image and use it to accelerate your web design experience
+These are some of my favourites images for web Designs.

+Download the perfect developer image and use it to accelerate your web design experience

 ## How to Use this ?